 A Unique Acne Treatment for Black Skin?

-People who are blessed with dark brown and black skin tones have skin that is uniquely resistant to sun damage and sunburn.
+People who are blessed with dark brown and black skin tones have skin that is uniquely resistant to sun damage and sunburn1.
 The same characteristics that give black skin the power to stand up to sun damage, however, also make it vulnerable to permanent damage from acne.

 - The same physical characteristics that makes black skin so resistant to infection makes it very vulnerable to discoloration.